wkoszek/me/source/blog/2017-03-13-movies-every-software-engineer-should-watch.html.md

 description: >
   When you're not in the productive mood, and you need some techy movies, watch these titles.
+maillist: >
+  where you get to know movies which have some bits and pieces of the techy culture and which I enjoyed and you'll too
 address: "Menlo Park, CA"
 tags:
 - "software engineering"